navikohli/learning-notes/books/designing-data-intensive-applications.md

 ##### Single-leader replication and consensus

-All of the consensus protocols dicussed so far internally use a leader, but they don't guarantee that the lader is unique.
+All of the consensus protocols dicussed so far internally use a leader, but they don't guarantee that the leader is unique.
 Protocols define an _epoch number_ (_ballot number_ in Paxos, _view number_ in Viewstamped Replication, and _term number_ in Raft).
 Within each epoch, the leader is unique.

 Every time the current leader is thought to be dead, a vote is started among the nodes to elect a new leader.
 This election is given an incremented epoch number, and thus epoch numbers are totallly ordered and monotonically increasing.
 If there is a conflic, the leader with the higher epoch number prevails.